Luis-Otter/portfolio-project/README.md

 - *Success Criteria:*
   - At least five visually appealing coping strategies with concise descriptions.
   - Visual aids (icons/images) complement the text.
-  - tips could include links to resources for deeper understanding.

 **Parent**:

 - *Background:* A parent is looking to understand mental health to support their children (teenagers).
 - *Feature Needed:* Signs and symptoms section focused on youth mental health issues.
 - *Success Criteria:*
-  - Section includes a clear list of signs specific to teenagers.
+  - Section includes a clear list of symptoms/signs to look out for.
-  - Visual aids (icons/images) accompany each symptom for clarity.

 ### Should-Have User Stories